 When you enable encryption at host, that encryption starts on the VM host itself, the Azure server that your VM is allocated to.
 The data for your temporary disk and OS/data disk caches are stored on that VM host.
 After enabling encryption at host, all this data is encrypted at rest and flows encrypted to the Storage service, where it is persisted.
 Essentially, encryption at host encrypts your data from end-to-end.
 Encryption at host does not use your VM's CPU and doesn't impact your VM's performance.

 Temporary disks and ephemeral OS disks are encrypted at rest with platform-managed keys when you enable end-to-end encryption.
 The OS and data disk caches are encrypted at rest with either customer-managed or platform-managed keys, depending on the selected disk encryption type.
 For example, if a disk is encrypted with customer-managed keys, then the cache for the disk is encrypted with customer-managed keys, and if a disk is encrypted with platform-managed keys then the cache for the disk is encrypted with platform-managed keys.

-- Cannot be enabled if Azure Disk Encryption (guest-VM encryption using bitlocker/VM-Decrypt) is enabled on your VMs/virtual machine scale sets.
+- Cannot be enabled if Azure Disk Encryption (guest-VM encryption using bitlocker/DM-Crypt) is enabled on your VMs/virtual machine scale sets.

 - Azure Disk Encryption cannot be enabled on disks that have encryption at host enabled.

 - The encryption can be enabled on existing virtual machine scale set.
 However, only new VMs created after enabling the encryption are automatically encrypted.